petabridge/Incrementalist/docs/config.md

 ## Configuration File Format

 Incrementalist uses a JSON-based configuration file format.
-By default, Incrementalist looks for a file named `incrementalist.json` in the current directory, but you can specify a different file using the `-c` or `--config` command-line option.
+By default, Incrementalist looks for a file named `incrementalist.json` in the `.incrementalist` directory, but you can specify a different file using the `-c` or `--config` command-line option.

 ## Available Settings